ldelbel/react-capstone/README.md

 ## Technical Requirements <a name = "require"></a>

-The original specification and design for the project followed those of [Denys Chagaida's 'Pimp My Dog Online Store'](https://www.behance.net/gallery/24531031/Pimp-my-DOG-Online-store-E-commerse-project), however it is not required to follow the design and we are supposed to change the theme of the project.
-I chose to make a catalogue of stocks so I could have a grasp on the subject of finance, in which I'm interested.
+The original specification and design for the project followed those of [Denys Chagaida's 'Pimp My Dog Online Store'](https://www.behance.net/gallery/24531031/Pimp-my-DOG-Online-store-E-commerse-project), however, it is not required to follow the design and we are supposed to change the theme of the project.
+I chose to make a catalog of stocks so I could have a grasp on the subject of finance, in which I'm interested.

 The provided requirements stated that we must build the page with at least two types of pages: